Global Alliance for Rabies Control still says there are at least 120 times more rabies deaths than found by 14 years of annual body counts

 Summarized the June 14, 2017 edition of the Times of India, lumping together data from 2014, 2015, and 2016, “As per the figures given by the Union Health Ministry, India has reported 324 fatalities due to animal bite.
 With 146 deaths, West Bengal reported highest number of deaths due to rabies followed by Delhi (39), Jharkhand (34) and Madhya Pradesh (23).
 Gujarat state,” one of the states where the Animal Birth Control programs have been working longest, “reported 7 deaths in 2014 and 8 in 2015, respectively.
 The figures came down in 2016 when the state reported only 1 death due to rabies.”

-The actual annual totals reported by the Central Bureau of Health Intelligence were 125 human rabies deaths for all of India in 2014, up from an initial report of 98 due to late-arriving case reports; 113 in 2015; and 86 in 2016.
+The actual annual totals reported by the Central Bureau of Health Intelligence were 125 human rabies deaths for all of India in 2014, up from an initial report of 98 due to late-arriving case reports; 113 in 2015; 86 in 2016; and 97 in 2017.

 India had 132 human rabies deaths in 2013, after averaging 249 since 2005, according to Central Bureau of Health Intelligence data.